Skip to Main Content

 • How to Replace Your Documents

 Requests for replacement documents should be made to the United States Citizenship and Immigration Services (USCIS) District Office that issued the original documents.
 You will be asked to complete a Form I-90, Application to Replace Alien Registration Card or a Form I-102, and an Application for Replacement/Initial Nonimmigrant Arrival-Departure Document.
-These forms can be downloaded from the USCIS website at www.uscis.gov.
+These forms can be downloaded from the USCIS website.
 A temporary I-94 may be issued while the replacement documents are pending.
 If you are not sure which district office issued the original documents, you can submit the request to the field office nearest to your place of residence.

 • Citizenship Affidavit